kevin3010/AmazonQuestionsOnReddit/README.md

 **[Reddit Post](https://www.reddit.com/r/leetcode/comments/1m6rhkv/amazon_and_goldman_sachs_us_sde_1_interview/)**

-### 🧑‍💼 Behavioral
-- Resume in-depth (from Goldman Sachs, though more a discussion area than a specific question)
-- SDLC/Agile related questions (from Goldman Sachs)
-- Discussion about my skillset and the team (from Goldman Sachs, though more a discussion area than a specific question)
 ### 🛠️ Technical / LLD / System Design
-- Design Movie Ticket Booking System (HLD, with follow ups about scalability and handling concurrent user requests) (from Goldman Sachs)
 - N-Queens variation + follow-up (from Amazon)
 - Movie recommendation system (LLD, from Amazon)
-- LC Hard DP (from Amazon)

 ---